Afghanistan: What Taliban's new media rules mean for female actors | DW | 24.11.2021

 The 36-year-old, who spent her youth in Iran and studied in Europe, was the first Afghan female director who dared to make a film in her home country.

-"With these new guidelines, the Taliban want to show artists and directors who still remain in Afghanistan how the group wants to change society and what they have to pay attention to."
+"With these new guidelines, the Taliban want to show artists and directors who remain in Afghanistan how the group intends to change society and what has to be paid attention to."

-Karimi believes that no one will resist the new regulations.
+Karimi doesn't believe anyone will resist the new regulations.
 "Everyone knows that it is a matter of life and death.
 Some will even have to work with the Taliban.
 The Taliban will now commission new films for their propaganda and try to change the aesthetic tastes of society and establish a new image of women in society."

 The director said she has been "living out of a suitcase" since fleeing Afghanistan and traveling from one film festival to the next.
 She added: "It was never easy for women in Afghanistan.
 I, for example, always had to fight to assert myself as a woman."

-Since taking over power in Afghanistan, Taliban officials have sought to publicly assure that women's rights will be protected, but many advocates and women have remained skeptical.
+Since retaking power in Afghanistan, Taliban officials have sought to make public assurances that women's rights will be protected, but many advocates and women have remained skeptical.

 "Many female journalists have now left Afghanistan.
 Those who stayed back know that they live in constant danger and may never be able to work in Afghanistan again."